glic3rinu/basefs/eval/README.md

 `netem delay 100ms 20ms distribution normal`

-Serf is configured to use the *WAN profile*.
-This means that it uses a `ProbeTimeout` of 3 seconds.
+Serf is configured to use the *WAN profile* with a `ProbeTimeout` of about 3 seconds.
 This is important because under network latency greater than 3 seconds nodes will be reported as failed, messages will not spread and the protocol will not converge.
 This is further confirmed by looked at Serf debugging messages, we start to get some `Marking 0242ac110014-8ab678bdbfa1 as failed, suspect timeout reached` from delay mean starting from 1280ms.

 https://github.com/hashicorp/memberlist/blob/master/config.go#L178